timhor/obsidian-sentence-navigator/README.md

 # Sentence Navigator

+> [!NOTE]
+> Due to personal circumstances, active development is **paused** on this project until approximately mid-2024.
+Please continue to use the existing features, submit issues and contribute pull requests, but expect a delayed response.

 This [Obsidian](https://obsidian.md) plugin lets you manipulate sentences as a unit of movement.
 Select, move and delete by whole sentences.
 Credit for the [original idea](https://github.com/timhor/obsidian-editor-shortcuts/issues/3) goes to [@seatrout](https://github.com/seatrout).

 | Command                           | Shortcut \*                    |